IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Going Live: Launching Your Production Deployment
 ------------------------------------------------

-This guide has attempted to take you from kicking the tires on the Dataverse software to finalizing your installation before letting real users in.
+This guide has attempted to take you from kicking the tires on the Dataverse Software to finalizing your installation before letting real users in.
 In theory, all this work could be done on a single server but better would be to have separate staging and production environments so that you can deploy upgrades to staging before deploying to production.
 This "Going Live" section is about launching your **production** environment.

 Before going live with your Dataverse installation, you must take the steps above under "Securing Your Installation" and you should at least review the various configuration options listed below.
 An attempt has been made to put the more commonly-configured options earlier in the list.

-Out of the box, the Dataverse software attempts to block search engines from crawling your Dataverse installation so that test datasets do not appear in search results until you're ready.
+Out of the box, the Dataverse Software attempts to block search engines from crawling your Dataverse installation so that test datasets do not appear in search results until you're ready.

 Letting Search Engines Crawl Your Installation
 ++++++++++++++++++++++++++++++++++++++++++++++